The Combinatorial Multi-Round Ascending Auction: The Combinatorial Multi-Round Ascending Auction

+We map the Danish spectrum auction rules to our setting.
+The rules for $m=1$ correspond to those of the 2016 auction for the 1800 MHz band, while the rules for the $m>1$ case follow those of the 2019 auction.

-\paragraph{Clock and headline demands.} The core of the CMRA is a clock auction: There is a price clock $p\in\mathbb{R}_{+}$ that ticks upwards, and bidders report their demands at each clock price $p$.
-The demanded quantity is called the \emph{headline demand}.
-Formally, at clock price $p$ bidder $i$ has a headline demand $h_i(p)\in [0,1]$.
+\paragraph{Clock and headline demands.} The core of the CMRA is a clock auction: There is a vector of clock prices $p\in\mathbb{R}_{+}^m$ and in each clock round (indexed by $p$), each bidder $i$ reports a demanded bundle $h_i(p)\in X_i$, which is called the \emph{headline demand}.

-\paragraph{Additional bids.} The innovation of the CMRA is that bidders can submit \emph{additional bids} in each clock round.
-Formally, the additional bid for quantity $x$ when the clock price is $p$ is the price (willingness-to-pay) $A_i(x;p) \in \mathbb{R}_{+}\cup\{-\infty\}$.
+\paragraph{Additional bids.} An innovation of the CMRA is that bidders can submit \emph{additional bids} in each clock round.
+The additional bid for bundle $x_i\in X_i$ when the clock prices are $p$ is the price (willingness-to-pay) $A_i(x_i;p) \in \mathbb{R}_{+}\cup\{-\infty\}$.
 In contrast to the headline demands, the additional bids do not have to be linear in clock prices.
-Instead, they must be below clock prices, i.e., $A_i(x;p) \le px$.
-Moreover, additional bids must either be zero or $-\infty$ for the empty package and must satisfy the activity rule described below.
-For quantities that do not receive any additional bids we define the additional bids to be negative, i.e., $A_i(x;p) = - \infty$ if bidder $i$ does not submit an additional bid on quantity $x$.
+Instead, they must be below clock prices, i.e., $A_i(x_i;p) \le px_i$ and must satisfy the activity rule described below.
+For quantities that do not receive any additional bids, we define the additional bids to be negative, i.e., $A_i(x_i;p) = - \infty$ if bidder $i$ has not submitted an additional bid on bundle $x_i$.
+The auction rules specify that bids on the empty package must be non-positive.